Multi-level Marketing: 1 + 1 = 4

 There are benefits of knowing and experiencing Multi-level Marketing.
 I got firsthand knowledge of Multi-level Marketing back when it was at its height and people were easily introduced and convinced of this effortless marketing approach.
 This type of marketing encouraged individuals to promote products and services that not only benefit the consumer but shares profits through-out the organization.
 I decided to try Multi-level Marketing for fun and for a learning experience.

 Great concept?
 Well, possibly, depending upon what you expected to walk away with.
-Did you think it would be your next career, a way to gather and meet people, make some extra money, or was it the next get rich scheme?
+Did you think it would be your next career, a way to gather and meet people, make some extra money, or was it the next to get rich scheme?
 Keep in mind the company that I experienced Multi-level Marketing with is still in business and while this organization was basically based domestically, it is now in more than 23 countries.

 The art of Multi-level Marketing is like trying to push a cart up a hill.
-You need to keep pushing, or eventually it will run out of steam, and you will roll back.
+You need to keep pushing, or eventually, it will run out of steam, and you will roll back.
 Keep in mind, while most will give up before reaching the top, leaving their efforts behind for the person who still has the strength to push.
 However, if you can go the distance you are certain to pick up additional people to help you push or carry the extra load up the hill.
 It’s the timing of someone being there to help you push the extra load up the hill that determines your success and to keep going.

-The real reason why Multi-level Marketing is so appealing has to do with the power of networking, and feeling at ease to talk to friends and family.
+The real reason why Multi-level Marketing is so appealing has to do with the power of networking and feeling at ease to talk to friends and family.
 Your drive and enthusiasm come from the confidence that you have with your friends and family.
 You don’t really have enough skills about the product or service you represent.
-Your family and friends end up placing their trust in you but in reality you may end up feeling the process is to blame for not succeeding as promised….. your trust but in reality, you end-up placing blame on the process for not working as it was promised by the Multi-level Marketing company that you represent.
+Your family and friends end up placing their trust in you but in reality, you may end up feeling the process is to blame for not succeeding as promised..... your trust but in reality, you end-up placing blame on the process for not working as it was promised by the Multi-level Marketing company that you represent.

 That being said, I had great times meeting and working with people from all over the world; Furthermore, although today we do not work together, we remain friends.